Federal Work Study

 Students who have been awarded work-study may not begin to work until the have completed registration each semester AND

 - Completed a hiring form, the Student Status Advice (SSA), with the hiring supervisor and submit it to the Human Resources/Payroll Office.

 - If this is your first time working at CalArts, you will be required to complete a W4 and a federal Form I-9, and submit documentation in the Human Resources/Payroll Office.
 A federal I9 form with a list of acceptable documentation is available at http://www.uscis.gov/sites/default/files/files/form/i-9.pdf.

 Important information about student employment:

 - Hourly wages are at least the federal minium wage but may be higher, depending on the position.
 Minimum wage is $9.00 per hour.

-- Work-study students must complete timesheets for each pay period before they will be paid.
+- Work-study students must complete timesheets on time and accurately for each pay period before they will be paid.
 Students are paid every other week and paychecks may be picked up at the Cashier's Office.

 - During regular academic semesters, domestic students may work a maximum of 8 hours a day and 25 hours per week.